 Holidays differ between ethnic groups.
 The regular public holidays for Singapore include:

-- New Year's Day: (Always on January 1)
+- New Year's Day (Jan.
+1)

 - Chinese New Year: (Two days celebrated in either January or February)

-- Good Friday: (March or April; dates vary)
+- Good Friday (March or April; dates vary)

-- Labor Day: (Always on May 1)
+- Labor Day (May 1)

-- Vesak Day: (Dates vary; usually in May)
+- Vesak Day (Dates vary; usually in May)

-- Hari Raya Puasa: (Dates vary based on Ramadan)
+- Hari Raya Puasa (Dates vary based on Ramadan)

-- National Day: (Always on August 9)
+- National Day (Aug.
+9)

-- Hari Raya Haji: (Dates vary)
+- Hari Raya Haji (Dates vary)

-- Diwali (Deepavali): (Dates vary; usually October or November)
+- Diwali (Deepavali) (Dates vary; usually October or November)

-- Christmas Day: (Always on December 25)
+- Christmas Day (Dec.
+25)

-- Polling Day: General election and presidential election days are public holidays.
+- Polling Day General election and presidential election days are public holidays.

-Big Festivals in Singapore
+Festivals and Events in Singapore

-The largest festivals affecting transportation and accommodation in Singapore are Christmas (yes, the one on December 25), Lunar New Year in January or February, Ramadan, and National Day.
-You'll find many more smaller events, parades, and celebrations to enjoy for other Asian festivals.
+The worst-case scenario for visiting Singapore is to turn up just a day or two after a major festival.
+With poor timing, you'll deal with the crowds and higher prices without getting to enjoy the festival itself.
+The largest festivals affecting transportation and accommodation in Singapore are Christmas (yes, the one on Dec.
+25), Lunar New Year in January or February, Ramadan, and National Day.
+You'll find many smaller events, parades, and celebrations to enjoy other Asian festivals.

 - Singapore Food Festival: A month-long celebration of food